harness/developer-hub/docs/chaos-engineering/chaos-faults/gcp/gcp-vm-instance-stop.md

 ### Mutiple iterations of chaos

-You can tune different iterations of chaos by setting `CHAOS_INTERVAL` environment variable.
-It defines the delay between each iteration of chaos.
+It defines the delay between every chaos iteration.
+You can tune different iterations of this iterating using the `CHAOS_INTERVAL` environment variable.

 Use the following example to tune it: